sindhusha-t/ReceiptsTracking/README.md

 5. Extra points for adding any deep learning aspect in terms of analysis of receipts data.

 ## Team Members:
-1. Srividya Varnasi
+1. Naga Srividya Varanasi
-2. Chandra Sekhar Pentakota
+2. Chandrasekhar Pentakota
-3. Srinivas Vidiyala
+3. Sindhusha Tiyyagura
-4. Sindhusha Tiyyagura
+4. Srininvas Vidiyala

 ## Technologies Used:
 Angular